amitbraun/draw-n-go/README.md

 Licensed under the MIT License.

-For further documentation, please read the [documentation.md in the repo]([url](https://github.com/amitbraun/draw-n-go/blob/main/documentation.md)) :)
+For further documentation, please read the documentation.md in the repo - https://github.com/amitbraun/draw-n-go/blob/main/documentation.md